 In addition to the statistical model used to forecast collection rates, we use a model to forecast the timing of future net cash flows.
 During the fourth quarter of 2017, we updated our net cash flow timing model to incorporate more recent data.
-The revised forecast resulted in an expected cash flow stream with a lower net present value as compared to the prior forecast, as less cash flows are expected in earlier periods and more cash flows are expected in later periods.
+The revised forecast resulted in an expected cash flow stream with a lower net present value as compared to the prior forecast, as less cash flows were expected in earlier periods and more cash flows were expected in later periods.

 The reduction in net present value was primarily the result of a change in the expected timing of cash flows from longer-term Consumer Loans.
 Due to our limited historical experience with longer-term Consumer Loans, our prior model relied on extrapolations from the historical performance of shorter-term Consumer Loans to predict the timing of future net cash flows on longer-term Consumer Loans.
-We now have additional historical experience on these longer-term loans which we used to refine our estimate.
+We used our additional historical experience on these longerterm loans to refine our estimate.

-The revision to our net cash flow timing forecast does not impact the amount of undiscounted net cash flows we expect to receive.
-As a result, the dollar amount of future net portfolio revenue (finance charges less provision for credit losses) is not impacted by the revision.
-However, the revision does impact the period in which those net revenues will be recorded as a portion of the impact of the revised timing estimate was recorded as a current period expense and a portion was recorded as a yield adjustment.
+The revision to our net cash flow timing forecast did not impact the amount of undiscounted net cash flows we expected to receive.
+As a result, the dollar amount of future net portfolio revenue (finance charges less provision for credit losses) was not impacted by the revision.
+However, the revision did impact the period in which those net revenues are recorded as a portion of the impact of the revised timing estimate was recorded as a current period expense and a portion was recorded as a yield adjustment.
 For the fourth quarter of 2017, the revision increased provision for credit losses by \$41.6 million, reduced finance charge revenue by \$7.3 million and reduced net income by \$30.8 million.
-The revision reduced the yield on our loan portfolio by 90 basis points, which will impact the timing of revenue recognition in future periods.
+The revision reduced the yield on our Loan portfolio by 90 basis points, which impacts the timing of revenue recognition in future periods.